 After this challenging time being locked up we can’t wait to meet everybody again and celebrate what humanity is all about: love, community and togetherness.
 With a good beer and food.
-And obviously still quite restraint to proper groups of six and socially distanced.
-But being outside again in a happening garden feels just wonderful!
+And although we still need to adhere to the covid protocols we are very excited to be outside again in a wonderful beer garden!

 After last summer we felt it was time to give our outside area a little glow up.
 Not just the obvious repairs and cleaning, but we tried to improve the seating arrangements and upgrade the space in the best way possible.
 All wooden elements like bar tops, floors, beer benches and tables got a nice polish and finish.